josecgil/oblique-js/README.md

 At the core of `oblique.js` the are a two elements:
 + a DOM Element thats declares code to execute and data to be sent to the code.
-+ a javascript constructor function (or more than one) that will be called when `oblique.js` finds the element
++ a javascript constructor function (or more than one) that will be called when `oblique.js` finds the element.
+Those functions are called `Directives`

 ## Directives

-The most simple DOM element look like this:
+The most simple DOM element that uses `oblique.js`look like this:

 ```<p data-ob-directive="HelloDirective">simple example</p>```

-It has an important attribute `data-ob-directive`, that declares the name of the constructor function that `oblique.js` must call when it finds this element.
-When the element is found it instantiates a new object with the constructor function (in this case, `new HelloDirective()`).
+It has an important attribute `data-ob-directive`, that declares the name of the directive that `oblique.js` must call when it finds this element.
+When the element is found it instantiates a new object with the constructor function that is passed in the `Oblique().registerDirective` method (in this case, `new HelloDirective()`, see the next example).

 Previously, `HelloDirective` must be registered as a function in `oblique.js`